Weekly digest

 August 1, 2026 reflects AARO's most recently communicated publication window for Volume II.
 It is not a hard statutory deadline — the NDAA §6802 mandate has effectively been past-due since 2024 — but it is the working date Pentagon officials and congressional staff are preparing against.
 The timing also matters because the House Oversight Task Force on Declassification of Federal Secrets, which has pressed AARO publicly, plans hearings in late 2026 that will use the Volume II contents as a core record.
 The parallel with the 1969 Condon Report — the last major federal-government survey of UAP, produced under Air Force contract at the University of Colorado — is instructive: that report shaped US policy on unidentified phenomena for three decades.

 Volume II faces three distinct risk vectors.
 First, interagency coordination: AARO depends on records held by each service branch and the intelligence community, and any single agency's classification review can delay publication.
-Second, political pressure: with midterm-cycle hearings planned, both AARO leadership and its congressional critics have incentives to shape the report's tone, and the resulting editing cycle has historically lengthened delivery timelines.
-Third, evidentiary boundaries: Volume I drew criticism for its conclusory tone rather than detailed source-referenced analysis, and Volume II will be judged on whether it cites specific files, interviewees by name, and program identifiers.
-A publication that repeats Volume I's structural shortcomings is likely to deepen rather than resolve the congressional controversy.
+Second, political pressure: with midterm-cycle hearings planned, both AARO leadership and congressional critics have incentives to shape the report's tone.
+Third, evidentiary boundaries: Volume I drew criticism for its conclusory tone, and Volume II will be judged on whether it cites specific files, interviewees by name, and program identifiers.

 The report lands alongside the House Oversight Luna Task Force UAP 46-video release earlier in the summer, and feeds a broader US declassification calendar that includes the JFK/RFK/MLK next declassification tranche and the NARA 25-year auto-declass of 2001 records later the same year.